bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 8-7.</b> Varying the base frequency and octaves for the two noise types</i></small></small></p>

-The best way to get a feel for how feTurbulence works is to tweak an interactive example, so I've created a pen for you here for this
+<p>The best way to get a feel for how feTurbulence works is to tweak an
+interactive example, so I've created a pen for you here for this
 purpose: <a href="https://davidmatthew.ie/generative-art-javascript-svg#turbulence">
 davidmatthew.ie/generative-art-javascript-svg#turbulence</a>.